ksoichiro/gradle-eclipse-aar-plugin/README.md

 If you don't have `.classpath` file, this plugin will create it.
 If you have `.classpath` file but don't have `<classpathentry>`s for the required libraries in it, this plugin will add these entries, too.
 Therefore you don't have to care about them.

+But please note that if you have file dependencies (`libs/xxx.jar`), you should manually add entries for them to `.classpath` file.

 ### .project files?